 A person who is NRI based on the income tax laws has to offer some part of his income earned from the inherited property in India.
 If the inherited house property is vacant that is if he/she has kept it for their stay when they are in India will be not covered under taxation.
 In contrast if they have more than a single house property including the inherited one and they are keeping it vacant than they have to chose one of them as self- occupied and has to pay notional rental income according the prevailing market rates.
 The NRI has to file his income tax returns in India based on income tax slab rates for NRI.

 Yes, NRIs can rent their property in India and the income generated from it will be repatriated in NRE/NRO Account.
 It will be taxed in India and the rent payer has to deduct 30 percent TDS from the rental income.
-Any NRI whose total income including rental income is less than 1.6 lakhs rupees can avail TDS exemption.
+Any NRI whose total, income including rental income, is less than 1.6 lakhs rupees can avail TDS exemption.

-In case you are not able to invest the capital gains until the return filling date in the financial year in which the property is sold it is mandatory to deposit that amount in any bank as per the Capital Gains Account Scheme, 1988 and this amount will be tax exempted.
+In case you are not able to invest the capital gains until the return filling date in the financial year in which the property is sold, it is mandatory to deposit that amount in any bank as per the Capital Gains Account Scheme, 1988 and this amount will be tax exempted.

 Section 54F of the Act provides exemption on sale of any capital asset other than a residential house property.
-Under this provision exemption can availed if the NRI has purchased a house property within one year from the date of transfer or after 2 years from the date of transfer of capital asset.
-Else if it is under construction it should be completed the within 3 years from the date of transfer of capital asset and also the house property should not be sold within 3 years .
+Under this provision, exemption can availed if the NRI has purchased a house property within one year from the date of transfer or after 2 years from the date of transfer of capital asset.
+Else, if it is under construction, it should be completed the within 3 years from the date of transfer of capital asset and also the house property should not be sold within 3 years .

 Section 54 EC of the Act exempts if capital gains are invested in Bonds issued by National Highway Authority of India or Rural Electrification Corporation specified for this purpose only.
 These bonds cannot be sold within 3 years as it will be redeemed after that period.
 Investment in these bonds could be up to limit of fifty lakhs rupees.
-It has to be taken care that no TDS is deducted on capital gains or if it is deducted it will be refunded at the time of filing of return.
+It has to be taken care that no TDS is deducted on capital gains or if deducted it will be refunded at the time of filing of return.